clvrmktg/xps/content/services/warehousing/index.md

   24/7 monitoring, gated access, and on-site staff ensure your goods remain safe and accounted for.

 - **Flexible Storage Terms**
-  We offer both short-term and long-term storage solutions to match your project, inventory cycle, or transit needs.
+  We offer both shortterm and long-term storage solutions to match your project, inventory cycle, or transit needs.

 - **Receiving & Handling**
   We offload, inspect, and store your cargo—ensuring accuracy and condition before shelving.